JoeFarag-00/Arabic-News-Categorizer-v1.0/README.md

 # Personal-Trainer-GPT

-A Lnaguage Model that acts as your personal trainer! giving you excersizes, health & Nutrition tips, etc.
+A Language Model that acts as your personal trainer! giving you excersizes, health & Nutrition tips, etc.